SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 - Pushes the user backwards when fired
 ### Thunderbolt
 - Drags enemies along with the projectile now
-- Equipping the Pro Screen causes the user to also be pulled along with the projectile
+- Equipping the Pro Screen mod causes the user to also be pulled along with the projectile